vllm-project/vllm/ROCm_performance.md

 `VLLM_USE_FLASH_ATTN_TRITON=False`
 ## Tunable ops
 Pytorch tunable ops are supported.
 Define the following environment symbol: `PYTORCH_TUNABLEOP_ENABLED=1` in order to enable both the runtime tuning and the subsequent use of tuned results.
-To only use the tuned results without tuning any newly encountered shapes, also define `PYTORCH_TUNABLEOP_TUNING=1`
+To only use the tuned results without tuning any newly encountered shapes, set `PYTORCH_TUNABLEOP_TUNING=0`

 ## Custom PagedAttention